Sahil0p/Movie-Ticket-Booking-System-Django/README.md

 - 📚 Modular codebase and clean design.

 ---

 ## 🎯 Business Logic & Approach

-### Setup
+### ⚙️ Setup

 This project utilizes Python, Django, and the Django REST Framework to deliver a robust, API-first backend.
-All dependencies are captured in `requirements.txt`, with a recommended virtual environment for isolated installation.
+All dependencies are captured in \`requirements.txt\`, with a recommended virtual environment for isolated installation.

-Database migrations ensure the schema is prepared before running.
-The JWT mechanism is employed to secure API endpoints while providing stateless authentication.
-Swagger integration facilitates seamless API exploration.
+🗄️ Database migrations ensure the schema is prepared before running.
+The 🔐 JWT mechanism is employed to secure API endpoints while providing stateless authentication. 📝 Swagger integration facilitates seamless API exploration.

-### Development Approach
+### 🚧 Development Approach

-- **Authentication and Security:**
+- 🔐 **Authentication and Security:**
 Custom signup and login endpoints issue JWT tokens for secure, protected API access.
 JWT middleware validates every request.

-- **Relational Data Models:**
+- 🗃️ **Relational Data Models:**
-The `Movie`, `Show`, and `Booking` models capture all data with defined foreign keys.
-Each `Booking` is explicitly linked to a user and a show.
+The \`Movie\`, \`Show\`, and \`Booking\` models capture all data with defined foreign keys.
+Each \`Booking\` is explicitly linked to a user and a show.

-- **REST API Architecture:**
+- ⚙️ **REST API Architecture:**
 The endpoints follow REST conventions, with POST used for mutations and GET for retrieval.
 The booking logic uses atomic transactions and retries to prevent concurrency issues.

-- **Business Rules Enforcement:**
+- ✅ **Business Rules Enforcement:**
 The system ensures no double bookings or overbookings occur.
 Canceling a booking frees up seats efficiently.
 Input validation and error handling provide a pleasant user experience.

-- **Documentation and Testing:**
+- 📚 **Documentation and Testing:**
 Complete Swagger docs detail each API endpoint's requests and responses, including JWT security.
 Modular and clean code ensures maintainability and testability.

----

-## 🌟 Bonus Features

-- Atomic retry logic on seat booking to avoid race conditions
-- Structured error messages for invalid operations
-- Enforcement of booking ownership for cancellation
-- Clean separation of concerns across Django apps and views

----
----